emonadeo/rust_course/04_functions.md

 the value is: 10
 ```

+> [!NOTE]
+>
+> `break` and `continue` also work in `for` loops

+### Exercise

+Modify the Guessing Game, so that the player is only allowed to guess 5 times.

+-   If the player does not guess the correct number in 5 attempts, they lose.
+-   The game should end if the player guesses correctly in less than 5 attempts.

 ## Functions

 With functions you can define reusable code blocks, i.e. a set of instructions.